AtharvaMusale/AtharvaMusale.github.io/_posts/2021-06-06-Vision Transformers.md

 # **Advantage of Transformers** -

+**Inductive Bias**-

-**Inductive Bias.** Vision transformers has much less inductive bias than the CNNs.
+Vision transformers has much less inductive bias than the CNNs.
 This must be because traditional CNNs looks at the local features one by one and somehow tries to generalize it.
 This leads to translational equivariance is baked into each layer throughout the whole model. but in case of Vision Transformers only MLP are translationally equivariant while the self-attention is global.
 Two dimentional neighbourhood is not used.
 Positional embeddings at the initialization time carry no information about the 2D positions of the patches and all the spatial relations have to be laerned from scratch.

+**Hybrid Arhcitecture**-

-**Hybrid Arhcitecture.** In alternative to raw image a patch, input sequence can be formed from feature maps usign CNNs.
+In alternative to raw image a patch, input sequence can be formed from feature maps usign CNNs.
 In this hybrid model patch embedding projection **E** (Eq.1) is applie dto the patches extracted from CNN maps.
 If the patch size is kept as 1x1 then it can simply be a flattened projection.

 # **Fine Tuning and Higher resolution** -

 Typically transformers are pre trained on a large dataset and fine tuned to downstream tasks.
 So in this normally a pretrained prediction head is removed and a zero intialized feed forward layers of size D*K are attached in place of pretrained prediction head.
 D is the output shape of the previous transformer Where k is the number of output classes.
 It is observed that it is better to fine tune at higher resolution than pretraining.
 When the images of higher resolution are fed and the patch size is kept same, it will result in large receptive sequence length.
 Transformer can process any sequence lengths however the pre-trained positional embedding will make no sense now.
 So to deal with this 2D interpolation(For each pixel approximate the nearest value) is used of the positional embeddings according to their location in the original image.
 Resolution adjustment and patch extraction are the only two points where the inductive bias about the images are manually injected into Vision Transformers.

 # **Experiments Done**-

+**Datasets**-

-**Datasets.** For testing the model scalability model was trained on ILSVRC-2012 ,ImageNet-21k and JFT and then tested on CIFAR-10/100, Oxford-IIIT Pets, Oxford Flowers-102
+For testing the model scalability model was trained on ILSVRC-2012 ,ImageNet-21k and JFT and then tested on CIFAR-10/100, Oxford-IIIT Pets, Oxford Flowers-102
 <img width="937" alt="Screenshot 2021-06-09 at 4 30 18 PM" src="https://user-images.githubusercontent.com/46114095/121343234-16a60100-c940-11eb-954d-df1a754a7f99.png">
 ViT-base and ViT-large are based on the BERT model architectures only.
 The larger ViT huge model is added ahead.

+**Training & Fine-tuning**-

-**Training & Fine-tuning.**  For the baseline CNNs Resnets are used but BatchNormalization are replaced by [GroupNomalization](https://towardsdatascience.com/what-is-group-normalization-45fe27307be7).For training optimizer used was Adam with a β1 = 0.9, β2 = 0.999. a batch size of 4096 and apply a high weight decay of 0.1.
+For the baseline CNNs Resnets are used but BatchNormalization are replaced by [GroupNomalization](https://towardsdatascience.com/what-is-group-normalization-45fe27307be7).For training optimizer used was Adam with a β1 = 0.9, β2 = 0.999. a batch size of 4096 and apply a high weight decay of 0.1.
 For fine-tuning we use SGD with momentum,batch size 512. **Metrics** used for the downstream datsets is nothing but accuracy.
 Few shot accuracies are obtained by usign regularized least squared regression problem that maps subset of training images to {-1,1}^k target variables.

-# **Results** -
+# **Results**-

 <img width="923" alt="Screenshot 2021-06-09 at 4 58 05 PM" src="https://user-images.githubusercontent.com/46114095/121346685-098b1100-c944-11eb-89aa-8f534c9805b9.png">
 A common observation can be made that vision tranformer is outperforming the Resnet based baselines on all datasets and also taking less computational resources to pre-train.